harrislapiroff/chromamine.com/src/posts/3d-printed-irish-whistle-stand.md

 # The Connector

-Designing the connector between the base and the dowels took the bulk of my design time.
-I must have gone through testing 50 some odd iterations trying different designs and then tuning different parameters of each idea.
-I started off with a screw threads design, took a detour through a twist-and-lock design, before finally settling on the annular snap joint you see here.

 ![A chaotic pile of 3D printed parts of different colors all on a table.
 It's a mix of cylindrical parts with knurled caps and different connectors—screws, snaps, and twist lock—and rectangular blocks with holes in the middle as well as a couple complete mini whistle stands with only four holes.
 Some parts appear to have failed midway through and are either missing bits or degrade into stringy plastic on one end.](/media/3d-printed-irish-whistle-stand/chaos.jpg)

+Designing the connector between the base and the dowels took the bulk of my design time.
+I must have gone through testing 50 some odd iterations trying different designs and then tuning different parameters of each idea.
+I started off with a screw threads design, took a detour through a twist-and-lock design, before finally settling on the annular snap joint pictured in profile here:

 ![2D cutaway diagram of two joined components.
 A green component in the center has ridges on either side that fit into the valleys of the grey components around the perimeter.](/media/3d-printed-irish-whistle-stand/joint.svg)